jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga.rst

 Crossover
 ---------

-* An *order crossover* common crossover for permutation representations
+* An *order crossover* is commonly used for permutation representations

-* Briefly, keep all elements between two randomly selected indices
+* Keep all elements between two randomly selected indices

 .. figure:: ../genetic-algorithms/order_crossover_1.png
     :width: 500 px